Lingling-Yuan/DIM/README.md

-# Mitigating Class Imbalance in Histopathological Image Classification for Colorectal Cancer Using Data-level and Algorithm-level Approaches
+# MCIHIC: Mitigating Class Imbalance in Histopathological Image Classification for Colorectal Cancer Using Data-level and Algorithm-level Approaches

 **Status:** Under Review